beyarkay/masters-thesis/src/04_methodology.md

 different sensor readings.
 On average 115 observations were recorded per gesture class.

-# Splitting the data into train, test, validation \label{sec:trn_tst_val}
+# Splitting the Data into Train, Test, Validation \label{sec:trn_tst_val}

 The measurements recorded from _Ergo_ are stored on disk as several files listing the time stamp, the 30 sensor values, and the associated gesture with that particular time stamp.
-There are 37MB and 241 762 lines of data.
+There are 37MB and 241 762 observations, 235 995 of which belong to class 50 and the remaining 5 767 are the gesture classes.
 Preliminary testing showed that models trained on just a single instant of time did not perform as well as models provided with a historical window of data.
 For this reason, the entire dataset is combined together and then windowed to a size of 20 timesteps, so as to produce a dataset of shape $(\text{number of observations}, 20, 30)$.

-25% of this dataset is split off and saved as the testing dataset.
+25% of this dataset is split off and saved as the testing dataset, resulting in 60440 observations (14 417 gesture class observations) in the testing dataset.
 It is saved as a single binary file, completely separate from the training and validation data.
 The test-set-splitting procedure is designed to ensure that the frequency of the different classes is maintained, but otherwise chooses a random subset of the full dataset.

-The remaining 75% of the dataset is saved to disc as a single binary file.
+The remaining 75% of the dataset (181 321 total observations, 4 325 gesture class
+observations) is saved to disc as a single binary file.
 The training-validation dataset is only split into separate training and validation datasets at training time, just before each model is fit to the training subset.
 This split is random, but the pseudo-random number generator (PRNG) is initialised with a seed based on the model type, hyperparameter set, and repetition number, such that each training-validation split is different but reproducible.
 Splitting the dataset into training and validation datasets based on a PRNG also allows for an arbitrary number of repetitions to be made for cross validation.
+Of the 75% of the dataset set aside for training/validation, 75% (135 990 observations, 3 243 gesture class observations) is used for training leaving 25% (45 330 observations, 1 078 gesture class observations) for validation.

 The exact procedure is given in Algorithm \ref{alg:04_hyperparam_search}.